svdpmukherjee/game-behavior-intervention-study/message-generation-framework/README.md

 ### Message Characteristics

+#### Message Focus

-- **Message Focus**: Choose what aspect of the concept to emphasize (e.g., personal growth, overcoming challenges)
+Choose what aspect of the concept to emphasize:

+- "How this concept manifests in personal growth over time"
+- "How this concept helps people overcome specific challenges and obstacles"
+- "The universal experience of engaging with this concept"
+- "The long-term benefits of applying this concept consistently"
+- "How this concept relates to authentic skill development"
+- "The relationship between this concept and maintaining integrity"
+- "How this concept guides effective decision-making processes"
+- "Practical day-to-day applications of this concept"
+- "How this concept shapes perspectives on learning"
+- "The relationship between this concept and genuine satisfaction"

+#### Message Style

-- **Message Style**: Select the structure for your message (question-answer, when-then, comparison, cause-effect)
+Select the structural format for your message:

+- **Question-Answer Format**: Poses questions and provides insightful answers
+- **Conditional 'When-Then' Structure**: Uses "when X happens, then Y follows" pattern
+- **Comparison or Contrast Structure**: Presents ideas by comparing different approaches
+- **Cause-Effect Reasoning Format**: Explains relationships between actions and outcomes

+#### Tone

-- **Tone**: Set the emotional quality (encouraging, informative, supportive, motivational, etc.)
+Set the emotional quality and style:

+- **Encouraging**: Positive and supportive
+- **Informative**: Clear and educational
+- **Supportive**: Empathetic and understanding
+- **Motivational**: Energizing and inspiring
+- **Coaching**: Guiding and instructional
+- **Reflective**: Thoughtful and contemplative
+- **Straightforward**: Direct and clear
+- **Friendly**: Warm and approachable

+#### Message Length

-- **Message Length**: Adjust the number of sentences (1-8) in the generated message
+Adjust the number of sentences (1-8) in the generated message:

+- **Short** (1-2 sentences): Concise, focused messages
+- **Medium** (3-5 sentences): Balanced development of ideas
+- **Long** (6-8 sentences): Comprehensive exploration of concepts

-- All of these can be customized and saved for future use
+All of these characteristics can be customized and saved for future use.

 ### Model Selection